Why is a Polish oil company building up a media empire? | DW | 04.01.2021

 Polish oil concern Orlen's CEO Daniel Obajtek may be a man to watch when Jaroslaw Kaczynski departs the political stage.
 Sigma Bis, a media house partly owned by his company, seems to lie at the heart of his strategy.

-Since winning the parliamentary election in 2019, there has been an intense power struggle within the ruling Law and Justice (PiS) party in Poland and between it and its two smaller United Right coalition partners.
+Since the Law and Justice (PiS) party won the Polish parliamentary election in 2019, there has been an intense power struggle within the party itself and between it and its two smaller United Right coalition partners.
 The coalition may be reaching a moment of decision.

 Perhaps the best way of understanding the direction in which PiS is going is to observe the jostling for position in state-owned firms between key factions in PiS and the coalition.